BeNsAeI/Traveler/Readme.md

 the development team.

 #Disclaimer:
-All assets used in this game are eiter royalty free or made by me myself.
+All assets used in this game are either royalty free or made by me myself.
 Music is made by Eric Skiff. at the time I obtained my copy of the music, it was free available at http://ericskiff.com/music/ and licensed under creative commons.
 As of 3/4/2017, the license states the following: